Approaches

 Brainspotting goes beyond traditional talk therapy.
 Brainspotting involves the Neuroexperiential Model (NEM), which encompasses both the culture of human connection involved in global perspectives and modern psychology.
 Dr. Grand proposes that we follow Heisenberg's "uncertainty principle" to break down the 1-4 quadrillion synaptic connections in the human brain.
 Brainspotting applies human development, rather than the diagnosis model, to navigate traumatic experiences throughout a person's life.
 Brainspotting partners the human need to feel seen and heard with visual sensory processing to open and process traumatic "capsules" stored as memories in the subcortex - rather than the neocortex - of the brain.
 Brainspotting believes that human resilience is profound.

-• As a Brainspotting therapist, I accept you as you are.
+As a Brainspotting therapist, I accept you as you are.
 I do not hold the expertise; rather, I hold uncertainty for you to naturally process your healing.
-I observe your eyes, reflexes, and internal felt senses; reflect on your experiences; and help you access the subcortex in order to mindfully process through your traumatic experiences and heal.
+I observe your eyes, reflexes, and internal felt senses; reflect on your experiences; and help you access the subcortex in order to mindfully process through your traumatic experiences, burnout, and performance barriers.

 Motivational Interviewing (MI) was created by William R. Miller and Stephen Rollnick for treating substance use disorders by tapping in to people's natural expertise of themselves and the choices they make throughout their lives.
 The four processes of MI include engagement, focusing, evocation, and planning.
 This approach recognizes a common aspect of humanity - natural resistance to change - and helps people who are not confident about making changes, people who are ambivalent or unsure about making changes, and people who doubt their abilities to make changes.
 This person-centered approach helps people who have a desire to change any behavior, including alcohol and other substance use, exercise, eating, and other health behaviors.